Klaus Bender: Early life

 He was born in 1938 in Darmstadt, county of Hesse.
-Bender studied economics at Ludwig Maximilian University of Munich and, later, at University of Cologne, financing his entire studies by working as a factory hand and office clerk.
+Bender studied economics at LMU Munich and, later, at University of Cologne, financing his entire studies by working as a factory hand and office clerk.
 After graduation in 1964, with an MA in business administration, he immediately joined the research institute of the Friedrich-Ebert-Stiftung (FESt), one of the largest German political foundations, which in 1966 dispatched him to its newly opened regional office in Tokyo, Japan.

 Career

 Germany

 In 1970, Bender left FESt in order to become a journalist, a move he had planned for a long time.
 Initially, he reported from Tokyo on Japanese economic affairs as a freelance journalist for about 20 German and Swiss newspapers but soon was hired by Der Spiegel, Germany's most prominent weekly magazine, and simultaneously by Handelsblatt, one of Germany's leading economic dailies, as a freelance (economic) writer with a fixed retainer fee.
 In 1972, upon invitation from the board of publishers, Bender joined Frankfurter Allgemeine Zeitung (FAZ), Germany's leading daily (conservative) paper.
 He now reported on an exclusive basis for FAZ on politics, economics, and culture in the Asian region.
-Assignments by FAZ sent him to all countries of East and Southeast Asia, with the exception of war-torn Indochina.
+Assignments by FAZ sent him to all countries of East and Southeast Asia, except for war-torn Indochina.
 Highlights were trips to mainland China (repeatedly), to North Korea, and to the Soviet Far East.
 All at that time were regions still closed to visitors from the West.